hrmJ/newblog/cla3timbj000n08l6719q8m6h.md

 The problem was that the same questions and answers had already been used so often the game was getting a bit too repetitive.
 I could not help seeing a chance for another web app!
-Perhaps one utilizing a monorepo architecture run with pnpm, thoroughly tested with mock service worker and....
+Perhaps one utilizing a monorepo architecture run with pnpm, thoroughly tested with mock service workers and....

 You might argue that this type of a project does not necessarily call for something as complex as a monorepo, but nevertheless I decided to